FREE GUIDE

 May 5, 2023

-Shipping’s inclusion in the European Union’s Emissions Trading System (EU ETS) will bring carbon pricing to the maritime sector in January 2024.
+Shipping’s inclusion in the European Union’s Emissions Trading System (EU ETS) brought carbon pricing to the maritime sector.
 For charterers who want to leverage the opportunities of the transition, it’s time to embrace the change and learn how to navigate the EU ETS.
-A good way to start is to understand how the new regulations will impact your everyday work so we sum up some key aspects of the new regulation - from a charterer’s perspective.
+A good way to start is to understand how the new regulations impact your everyday work.
+So, we sum up some key aspects of the EU ETS - from a chartering perspective.

 The EU ETS (more info in fact box below) is a key tool for combating climate change and reducing greenhouse gas emissions cost-effectively.
-Now, the maritime industry is set to join the ranks in 2024, as shipping companies will be required to purchase EU Allowances for their carbon emissions.
+The maritime industry was included in the emissions trading scheme in January 2024, and shipping companies are required to purchase EU Allowances for their carbon emissions.

-Below, we explore the key aspects of the EU ETS from a charterer’s perspective.
+Below, we explore the key aspects of the EU ETS from a chartering perspective.

 Maritime emissions eligible under the EU ETS